 🌱 hello!

 I’m Luis Morales-Navarro.
-I’m interested in how novices make sense of ai/ml-powered systems and issues of algorithmic justice.
+My work brings together perspectives from child-computer interaction and the learning sciences to study how youth can participate in the design and evaluation of AI/ML systems.
+I’m interested in how novices make sense of AI/ML-powered systems and issues of algorithmic justice.

 Here you can explore publications and presentations or learn about what I’m currently working on and what I was previously up to.